 If you have one session per year, and blow through it in 15 minutes, that's not cutting it.
 Expect that a real training session is going to take at least an hour or more.
 Training time is going to depend on the size and intricacies of your facility and permit, your staff's level of understanding, the number of employees included, and other variables.
 Regardless, make sure you allot some time for this.

 Include as many people as possible in your training session.

 Trust me, don't just include your environmental person.
 They already kind of get this stuff.
-Include shop managers, maintenance guys, site workers, field workers, machinery operators, etc. The more buy in and understanding you have, the better the chance you'll have a more success environmental program.
+Include shop managers, maintenance guys, site workers, field workers, machinery operators, etc. The more buy-in and understanding you have, the better the chance you'll have a more successful environmental program.
 If you're only doing training for a few employees, it's probably not going to work out too great.

 Not everyone has to be trained at the same time.

 Perhaps the level of training complexity provided to management is different from that provided to the technical staff responsible for inspections and sampling, which is still different from the training provided to the rank-and-file employees.
 How are you going to get them all done at once?
 We usually suggest different training at different times - to each group at least once per year, is the best way to go.

 Stormwater training should be by someone who knows their stuff.

 You would think this is a given, but hire an expert!
 Get someone with a real strong grasp on your permit, its requirements, and how they impact your facility.
 Again, generic training usually is ineffective from what we've seen, but a lot of folks have claimed success by using canned training.
 Do your homework and make sure the trainer is well educated and also passionate and lively.
 How many terrible training sessions have you sat through before?
 This stuff isn't too exciting, so getting someone who can entertain and train is a home run.
 If you have someone on staff, that's great, but consider getting an outsider every now and then to reinforce the topics.